 One of the benefits of owning a franchise is that you don’t necessarily need previous business experience to be successful because franchisors provide you with support and training.
 But having prior experience is beneficial, and speaking with franchises who have a similar background as you can improve your validation experience.
 You can also ask franchisees how long they've been running their businesses.

-While franchisee validation is an important part of the due diligence process, you should also speak with a franchise consultant.
-A franchise consultant is a professional who works with you to determine if owning a business is right for you.
-They do this by meeting with you and discussing your background, financial situation, skills, and background.
+While making franchise validation calls is an important part of the due diligence process, you should also speak with a Franchise Consultant.
+This professional works with you to determine if owning a business is right for you. by meeting with you and discussing your background, financial situation, skills, and background.
 Based on this information, you meet with franchisors who align with your values and have a franchise business that is within your financial reach.

 With their deep knowledge of how to buy a franchise, consultants help you better understand the franchise cost and important documentation, like the Franchise Disclosure Document (FDD) and the franchise agreement.
 After reading through the FDD, you will know if the franchise business has any red flags.
 These red flags include when a franchisor fires many franchise owners and doesn’t disclose an item 19, which tells investors how much the average franchisee makes annually.
 The FDD also includes the registration states where you can buy a franchise and tells you how many franchisees in the system have filed for bankruptcy.